Advertisement

 An empty refrigerator isn’t the answer

 You might think emptying your fridge of everything except celery will force you to avoid calorie temptation.
-But this common diet pitfall just sets you up for failure by tempting you to order takeout.
+But this common diet pitfall may set you up for failure by tempting you to order takeout.

 The no-food-in-the-house strategy is especially impractical if you have a family—hungry, active kids need afterschool snacks and high-calorie fuel for sports, along with the standard three meals a day.
-A steady diet of take-out can make the whole family unhealthy and overweight.
+A steady diet of take-out could negatively affect not only your health but also the health of others in your home.

 3 / 11